DavidVollmers/Comfyg/docs/docs/getting_started.md

 ## What's next?

-After you played around with your local Comfyg API it will be time to move to production, won't it?
+After you played around with your local Comfyg store it will be time to move to production, won't it?

-First thing you want to do is to setup your Comfyg API in your own Azure Tenant.
+First thing you want to do is to setup your Comfyg store in your own Azure Tenant.
 You can read more about this [here](TODO.md).

 You also will probably want to import existing configuration, settings and secrets you have into your API.
 You can do this using the Comfyg CLI: